Have you ever wondered what “mulled” actually means? As in Mulled Apple Cider?

 But here’s the thing.
-There are a thousand recipes on the web for Mulled Apple Cider, and they are basically much the same: apple cider, sugar, cinnamon, nutmeg, cloves, and maybe orange slices or orange peel.
+There are a thousand recipes on the web for Mulled Apple Cider and they are basically much the same: apple cider, sugar, cinnamon, nutmeg, cloves, and maybe orange slices or orange peel.

 It’s a winning combination, for sure.
 Nonetheless, I am always looking for interesting ways to enhance a standard, so am pushing the mulled apple cider envelope a bit here.
 And the result, I assure you, is divine!

 INGREDIENT NOTE You can get dried hibiscus in health-oriented markets, usually in the help-yourself spice and herb jars section.
-It’s not absolutely essential here but does add a lovely red color and astringency that help balance the sweetness of the cider.
+It’s not absolutely essential here but does add a lovely red color and astringency that help to balance the sweetness of the cider.
 Skip it if you don’t have it on hand.

 1 whole nutmeg